roura356a/csk/intl.en-US/User Guide/Kubernetes cluster/Server Load Balancer and Ingress management/Access services by using Server Load Balancer.md

 # Access services by using Server Load Balancer {#concept_sxm_l3s_vdb .concept}

-You can access services by using Alibaba Cloud Server Load Balancer \(SLB\).
+This topic describes how to access services by using Alibaba Cloud Server Load Balancer \(SLB\).

 ## Check the cloud-controller-manager version {#section_x5s_2th_mfb .section}